 This course is for students who struggle with math.
-Students will be required to learn all standards for algebra but over the course of a year in a block.
+Students will be required to learn all standards for algebra but at a slower pace.
 In this course, properties of the set of real numbers are discussed.
 These properties are used to solve a wide range of problems including solving equations for variables, inequalities, graphing, factoring, rational expressions, and polynomials.
 The student's ability to explore, conjecture, and reason logically, is enhanced.
 The primary goal of Algebra is to familiarize the student with algebraic expressions, and their usefulness in solving everyday problems, while developing a positive attitude toward mathematics.
 A scientific calculator is recommended.